-- ◆ To prevent the battery from being discharged, do not use the power outlet longer than necessary when the engine is not running. - ◆ Close the power outlet lid when the power outlet is not in use.
-Inserting a foreign object other than the appropriate plug that fits the outlet may cause electrical failure or short circuits.
+- To prevent the battery from being discharged, do not use the power outlet longer than necessary when the engine is not running. - Close the power outlet lid when the power outlet is not in use.
+Inserting anything other than an appropriate plug that fits the outlet may cause electrical failure or short circuits.